InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 > authentication method does not derive an MSK or an EMSK, then a
 > pseudo MSK is derived instead.
 See (TBD) below for dicussion and
 > definition of the pseudo MSK.
->
-> This deriviation means that unlike TEAPv1, the MSK field is never
-> zero, even for inner methods which do not derive an MSK.

 EMSK